 Along with that, one of the biggest challenges in applying these to the feet and getting them to do their trick before they’re smeared away by our socks and shoes when walking.
 We recommend that the best time to apply moisturizer for cracked heels treatment is in the evening, especially when we are sitting and can relax and apply the moisturizer, letting it soak in before putting socks on and walking around.
 It is always important to put your socks and shoes (or slippers) on before getting up and walking so that you are less likely to slip and slide.

-Additional over-the-counter moisturizers with special active ingredients can also be used and may be helpful.
+Additional over-the-counter moisturizers with special active ingredients can also be used and may be helpful for cracked skin.
 Sometimes it helps to use moisturizers that contain urea or lactic acid.
-Both active ingredients are humectants, which are known to help increase the ability of the skin to carry water.
+Both active ingredients are humectants, which are known to help increase the ability of the dry skin to carry water.
 Also, they have keratolytic properties, meaning they chemically soften thickened skin.
 Amlactin is the most readily available brand of over-the-counter moisturizer with lactic acid.
 Urea is available in several different over the counter and prescription formulations.

 Secret Rescue Tip

 If you remain frustrated with the progress in improvement, we have a secret for you.
-Our secret approach is to have patients soak their feet in a basin of water in the evening, then apply a thick layer of plain petroleum jelly vaseline and then white cotton socks.
+Our secret approach is a home remedy that has patients soak their feet in a basin of water in the evening, then apply a thick layer of plain petroleum jelly vaseline and then white cotton socks.
 The same pair of socks should be worn night after night for least a few weeks.
 This approach can super soften thickened skin.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists